vinzcelavi/Jump/README.md

 -   Open a drawer for pokemon details and bigger image.
 -   Responsive compliancy.

+## Time distribution (roughly speaking)

+-   30min: Setup the project, add global styles and install dependencies.
+-   1h: Add the first page (list of pokémon) and components (search input, select, pokemon card).
+-   1h: Add the form for adding a new pokémon.
+-   1h: Add the drawer for pokemon details.
+-   30min: Review and small improvements.

+## Known issues

+-   Email field auto-complete background color (white on dark mode).

 ## Possible improvements

 -   Add a loading state for the search input.